IDEX Biometrics payment card solution reaches certification milestone with Mastercard

 About IDEX Biometrics

-IDEX Biometrics ASA (OSE: IDEX and Nasdaq: IDBA) is a global technology leader in fingerprint biometrics, offering authentication solutions across payments, access control, and digital identity.
+IDEX Biometrics ASA IDBA is a global technology leader in fingerprint biometrics, offering authentication solutions across payments, access control, and digital identity.
 Our solutions bring convenience, security, peace of mind and seamless user experiences to the world.
 Built on patented and proprietary sensor technologies, integrated circuit designs, and software, our biometric solutions target card-based applications for payments and digital authentication.
 As an industry-enabler we partner with leading card manufacturers and technology companies to bring our solutions to market.

 For more information, visit www.idexbiometrics.com